 Estimating consumption-based costs

-Azure Functions currently offers four different hosting plans for your function apps, with each plan having its own pricing model:
+Azure Functions currently offers these different hosting options for your function apps, with each option having its own hosting plan pricing model:

 Plan Description

 Flex Consumption plan You pay for execution time on the instances on which your functions are running, plus any always ready instances.
 Instances are dynamically added and removed based on the number of incoming events.
-Also supports virtual network integration.
+This is the recommended dynamic scale plan, which also supports virtual network integration.

 Premium Provides you with the same features and scaling mechanism as the Consumption plan, but with enhanced performance and virtual network integration.
 Cost is based on your chosen pricing tier.
 To learn more, see Azure Functions Premium plan.